gautemo/Gaute-Meek-Olsen/src/projects.md

     >
       <template #description>
           <p>
-            Play planning poker together, each team member visits the site on their phone and have a screen with the dashboard visible in the room to get a overview of every vote.
+            Play planning poker together, each team member visits the site on their phone and has a screen with the dashboard visible in the room to get an overview of every vote.
           </p>
         </template>
     </Card>
     <Card
       title="Run from Robots"
-      image="./assets/projects/run_robots.png"
+      image="/images/projects/run_robots.png"
       type="🤖"
       url="https://play.google.com/store/apps/details?id=gautemo.game.runaway"
       color="#4d5d7b"